 What exactly is an eating disorder?
 This article, posted on Teen Rehab, breaks this mental health condition down in simple terms to help you understand the different ways these conditions can manifest themselves.

 One form of an eating disorder that might seem more subtle and harder to recognize, is a cycle of binge eating.
-In this Huffington Post article, Pamela Brill shares her experience of her unhealthy relationship with food and one way she found to overcome it and recover.
+In an Huffington Post article, Pamela Brill shares her experience of her unhealthy relationship with food and one way she found to overcome it and recover.

 What are the Signs and Symptoms of an Eating Disorder?